Dynatrace-APAC/Workshop-DEM/Prerequisite Actions/README.md

 ![Deploy](/assets/pre-securitygroup.png)

-Create a new key pair or use an existing one. **Please note: you will need the PEM key to access the instance vis SSH.**
+Create a new key pair or use an existing one. **Please note: you will need the PEM key to access the instance via SSH.**

 Launch the instance...